WhatDanDoes/silid/docs/README.md

 ![GET /callback?auth_code=abc1234](figures/08-get-callback.svg)

-## 10. `silid-server` takes the _authorization code_ set in the in the callback URL's query string and submits a request for an _access token_ from Auth0.
+## 10. `silid-server` takes the _authorization code_ set in the callback URL's query string and submits a request for an _access token_ from Auth0.
 This request is accompanied by `silid-server`'s registered client and secret IDs.

 ![POST sil.auth0.com/oauth/token](figures/09-post-oauth-token.svg)